AI Trading Platform Update: Building a Bulletproof Evaluation Framework

 The Problem We Discovered

-Our previous backtesting approach had subtle issues:
+Our previous backtesting approach had small but important problems:

-- No out-of-sample testing - We tested on the same data we trained on
+- No out-of-sample testing — We tested on the same data we trained on (the AI had already seen this data)

 - Missing costs — We ignored trading fees, spread, and slippage